 Other KALEJUNKIE thumbprint cookies that you don’t want to miss!

-These paleo and vegan apple pie thumbprint cookies are made with only five ingredients and taste just like apple pie with a delicious shortbread cookie base.
+These mini paleo and vegan apple pie thumbprint cookies are made with only five ingredients and taste just like apple pie with a delicious shortbread cookie base.
 You will make this recipe for years to come!

 Shortbread cookie base: